Echelon (2001 video game): Development

 The game went gold on April 26, 2001.
 The game was originally called Storm but that name later proved unavailable.
 Pete Hines (Bethesda's director of marketing and public relations) and Bethesda's Todd Vaughn were given the task of renaming the game.
 One morning Todd came to Hine's desk and said, 'How about Echelon?'
 They liked the military reference and it just sounded cool, so they went with it, hoping there would be no conflicts.
 The name idea was sent to Brent Erickson, who was VP of development at Bethesda West the company's subsidiary that developed the Bethesda racing titles for a number of years.
 Erickson liked the name.

 Reception

-Echelon received above-average reviews according to the review aggregation website Metacritic.
+Echelon received "mixed or average reviews" according to the review aggregation website Metacritic.
 Steve Butts of IGN said, "In all Echelon is a very welcome addition to the flight sim genre.
 It takes an approach that most other developers have neglected.
 Still, the execution and design aren't entirely up to the possibility of the concept.
 You'll play it, you'll enjoy and, ultimately, put it aside for more traditional games that offer a lot more sparkle."
 GameSpot said, "In spite of its problems, Echelon does hit close enough to the mark to offer some fast and flashy, but ultimately shallow, thrills."
 However, Jim Preston of NextGen said of the game, "Credit to Buka for trying to combine two genres, but predictably it neither soars nor crashes."